Bonterra at Wood Forest

 101 Elk-Trace Parkway, Montgomery, Texas 77316

-Outside of Houston, Wooded, Secluded Woodforest is One of the Nation's Top Selling Master Planned Communities and Has a Handsome New 55+ Neighborhood Named
+Outside of Houston, Wooded, Secluded Woodforest is One of the Nation's Top Selling Master Planned Communities and Home to Bonterra, a 55+ Neighborhood

-Located in Montgomery, Bonterra is a 55+ neighborhood within the beautiful all ages development of Woodforest.
-An hour and fifteen minutes north of Houston and about half an hour north of The Woodlands, Bonterra at Woodforest is just to the west of Lake Conroe, one of southeastern Texas' most popular recreation areas.
+Located in Montgomery, Texas, Bonterra is a handsome 55+ neighborhood within the beautiful all ages development of Woodforest.
+An hour and 15 minutes north of Houston and about half an hour north of The Woodlands, Bonterra at Woodforest is just to the west of Lake Conroe, one of southeastern Texas' most popular recreation areas.

-Prices start in the low- to mid-$200,000s.
-The annual HOA fee is rumored to be about $1,100 but Bonterra has a fee on top of that.
-Please check with a Realtor to verify these prices.
+Bonterra prices start in the mid-to high-$400,000s.
+The HOA fee is about $235 per month, but please check with a Realtor to verify prices.

 Bonterra homeowners have access to Woodforest's extensive amenities, as well as to their own private amenities.
 The amenities open to all include a 27-hole golf course, a 10,000 square foot clubhouse, a restaurant, a tennis and aquatic center, a dog park, basketball courts and a zero-entry pool.
 Bonterra amenities include a clubhouse with a ballroom, an outdoor lagoon-style swimming pool, tennis courts and a fitness center.